Indicator Level

 Important Comments

-1) This indicator relies on an accurate age assessment.
-Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
+1) This indicator relies on accurately determining whether each live birth occurred within the 24 months preceding the survey.
+Since respondents may not remember exact birth dates, data collectors should verify or carefully estimate the date of birth.
 This can be done by reviewing the child’s birth certificate, vaccination card or another document; however, since many caregivers do not have such documents (and since they can include mistakes), it is essential that your data collectors are able to verify the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

 Access Additional Guidance